TheRedBandiCoot/advice-react-app/README.md

    });
    ```

-   - Make sure to restart the server by pressing `r` in the terminal for new changes.
+   - Make sure to restart the server by pressing `r` in your terminal for new changes.

 ## Overview